-PHILADELPHIA—A partnership of Kensington-based community development corporations, nonprofits, and civic associations are planning a march on Tuesday, March 23, 2021 at 5:30 p.m. in protest of SEPTA’s decision to close the Market-Frankford Line (MFL) station at Somerset Street.
+PHILADELPHIA—A partnership of Kensington organizations, including community development corporations, nonprofits, and civic associations, are planning a march on Tuesday, March 23, 2021 at 5:30 p.m. in protest of SEPTA’s decision to close the Market-Frankford Line (MFL) station at Somerset Street.

 The event is being promoted as a “March for Safety and Solutions.”
 Protestors will meet outside of the Somerset station at 5:30 p.m., and at 5:45 will begin walking up Kensington Avenue to the MFL station at Allegheny Avenue to show the complexities of the alternative route given to utilize the MFL and to highlight the issues that led to the station closing.

 NKCDC, a community development corporation with offices a block away from Somerset Station, is spearheading the event.
 HACE, Impact Services, Somerset Neighbors for Better Living, Harrowgate Civic Association, Kensington Neighbors Association, South Port Richmond Civic Association, and the We CAN (Change & Action Now) Collaborative have signed on to support the walk and invite all Kensington and Fairhill neighbors to join as well.

 In response to SEPTA’s closure of the station, NKCDC Executive Director Dr. Bill McKinney wrote an essay published by Plan Philly on March 19.

 “Anywhere else in the city, neighbors would have received more than one week notice that a primary form of public transportation was going away,” McKinney wrote.
 “Anywhere else, neighbors would be involved in planning the closure and planning a reopening with improved services.
 In fact, in no other part of today’s Philadelphia would a station be allowed to deteriorate to the point of closure.”